camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 PyWPS is an OGC WPS (Web Processing Service 1.0.0) server implementation written in `Python <http://python.org>`_.

-PyWPS is installed by default on the OSGeo-Live DVD.
-This Quickstart will describe how to:
+PyWPS is installed by default on OSGeo-Live.
+This Quickstart describes how to:

+..
+Cameron Comment: installation not covered anymore.
+Following line can be removed.
   * perform a fresh installation of PyWPS
 * test PyWPS installation
 * basic configuration of PyWPS instance
 * create and deploy process in PyWPS
 * perform `GetCapabilities`, `DescribeProcess` and `Execute` operations

+..
+Cameron Comment: Added a TOC
+.. contents:: Contents

 Tester Application
 ==================

+..
+Cameron Comment: For all Quickstarts, we focus on "Keep it Simple".
+  So just describe one way to start PyWPS, not 2.
+Ie, describe how to start PyWPS from the launcher, (which you can then go on to say opens up the web page at URL)

 To run the PyWPS tester, use the PyWPS launcher from the Web Services group, or open Firefox and navigate to ``http://localhost/pywps/wps.py``:

+..
+Cameron Comment: Assume students are not very computer literate.
+So I suggest call GetCapabilities from the web page rather than using wget from command line.
 From Application menu, start Terminal application and test `GetCapabilities` operation::